A journey that started from 128KBPS.

 In September 2020, pandemic-related redundancy and a few other issues encouraged me to consider opening an online store.
 And for the first time in my life, I purchased a hosting service with Namecheap.

-But the online business was more difficult than anticipated and sadly, I had to abandon the idea.
+The online business was more difficult than anticipated and sadly, I had to abandon the idea.

 Then I returned to blogging.
 I had to utilise the hosting somehow.
-I replaced the eCommerce with a few blog software- before finally settling with WordPress.
+I replaced eCommerce with a few blog software- before finally settling with WordPress.

 One morning, I woke up to receive a “website suspended” email from Namecheap.
 I had hosted two sites (out of three permitted) and, apparently my 3-page WordPress website with a handful of plugins and fewer than 10 visitors a week caused “server overuse.”
 I was very bemused.
-How can a company offer a 3 website hosting with unlimited bandwidth when it cannot handle some WordPress plugin?
+How can a company offer a 3 website hosting with unlimited bandwidth when it cannot handle some WordPress plugins?